 Individuals routinely take part in exchange programmes with the US Army National Guard.

-In 2018 the Battalion will conduct its annual training exercise in Lithuania.
+In November 2018, the Battalion conducted its annual training exercise in Lithuania (Ex Iron Wolf 2).

 The Volunteer Force formed to join the pre-existing Militia (formed in 1801) and Yeomanry in the defence of the nation.